natezimm/sudoku/README.md

   - Swagger documentation is available at `/swagger` in development mode.

 ## Development notes
-- Update `client/src/environments/environment.ts` (and its `production.ts` counterpart if you add one) to point `apiUrl` at your backend host.
+- Update `client/src/environments/environment.ts` to point `apiUrl` at your backend host.
 - `localStorage` keys:
   - `sudokuActiveGame` stores the in-progress puzzle plus metadata.
   - `sudokuStats` tracks games completed and fastest times for each difficulty.
-- The server exposes `/api/sudoku` via both the minimal endpoint in `SudokuApp` and the MVC-style `SudokuController`, so you can hit it with HTTP clients or wire it into additional backend logic.
+  - `sudokuTheme` stores the theme preference (`light`/`dark`).
+- The backend puzzle generator does not currently enforce uniqueness of solutions; it generates a valid filled grid and removes cells to match the requested difficulty.

 ## Additional resources
 - [Angular CLI Overview](https://angular.dev/tools/cli)